pratyush1806/pratyush1806.github.io/_posts/2015-08-17-mysql-master-master-replication.md

 `auto_increment_offset`: We can use different `auto_increment_offset` values for each server.

-2.Save the configuration file and restart MySQL:
+Step 2: Save the configuration file and restart MySQL:

 ```
 service mysql restart
 ```

-3.Login to the server and check the master status:
+Step 3: Login to the server and check the master status:

 ```
 show master status;